Price Range (MSRP): $27,050 (ILX) to $48,450 (RLX)

 Acura, the luxury division of Honda, offers a range of vehicles high on sophistication but with a sporty edge as well.

-Acura's passenger car lineup starts with the entry level ILX sedan and the efficient ILX Hybrid debuted last year and add more standard features for 2014, including a backup camera, leather upholstery, and active noise cancellation.
+Acura's passenger car lineup starts with the entry level ILX sedan and the efficient ILX Hybrid which debuted last year.
+For 2014, the duo adds more standard features, including a backup camera, leather upholstery, and active noise cancellation.
 The ILX is a smaller luxury car, close in size to the Honda Civic but with an upgraded interior and better powertrain options.
 The ILX Hybrid gets the best fuel economy of any Acura with 39 combined mpg.

 Acura also offers a pair of crossovers, each with different aims.
 The smallest is the five-seat RDX, which underwent a redesign last year, adding a little size all around which means more passenger room and a new, more powerful V-6 that adds an extra 33-hp to the mix.

 If you need more space or cargo room, the seven-seat MDX might be more up your alley.
 The MDX also packs in the features, as all trims come with SH-AWD, tri-zone automatic climate control, and Bluetooth connectivity.

 (The ILX Hybrid, TSX, and TL have been discontinued for 2015.)